thanu262404/VRV_security-project/README.md

 *   **Google Login**: Users can log in using Google OAuth by visiting /auth/google and following the login prompts.

 *   **Access Admin Features**: Only users with the "Admin" role can access the /admin page.

+*   **Access User Features**: Only users with the "User" role can access the /user page.

 Contributing